AT A GLANCE

-You’ve probably seen numerous cardinals in your lifetime.
 Cardinals are finches that live in shrubs and evergreens and cohabitate with humans.
-They are often in parks and residential areas.
+Because they hang around our neighborhoods and parks, you’ve probably seen numerous cardinals in your lifetime.
 Females build the nests, usually in shrubs, but they will also build them in trees and vine tangles.
 You can often find both male and female cardinals in shrubs and on low tree branches, and on low hanging utility lines near their nests, but please don’t disturb the nest.
+That’s just rude.

 Cardinals are unlike most other birds in that they don’t migrate.
 Unless relocated or chased away, cardinals stay in the same area for their entire lives.
-If you don’t disturb the nest, you’ll likely be able to enjoy the birds for years.
+If you follow our advice and don’t disturb the nest, you’ll likely be able to enjoy the birds for years.
 They may be more visible during colder weather, when they may spend more time on the ground foraging.

 As is the case with many other birds, male cardinals are brighter than females of the species.
 The stereotypical cardinal image, think St. Louis Cardinals, is that of a male: a red bird with a black mask that stretches around his eyes and beak.
 Because cardinals don’t molt, male cardinals stay the same shade of red throughout the year.
 Likewise, females are soft brown year round.
 Most females also have a smaller, lighter black mask around their eyes and beak.